Nicolas-Cara/api-automation-training-java/README.md

 ---

-### **Milestone 4: Create Test Suites for the rest of the Cat Service*
+### ** Milestone 4: Create Test Suites for the rest of the Cat Service **

-**Objective**: Write tests for the remaining Cat Service components, following the practices covered above.
+**Objective**: Write tests for the remaining Cat Service components, adhering to the practices outlined above.

         Write a test suite for each of the remaining endpoints in the Cat Service:
         - GET /cats